flrdv/snowdrop-http/README.md

 # SnowDrop
 A LLHTTP-like HTTP requests parser.
-As there are no external HTTP parsers in golang (excluding wildcat, but last time it was contributed was 2014), I decided to do it by my own.
+As there are no external HTTP parsers in golang (excluding wildcat, but it doesn't support stream-based parsing and last time it was contributed is 2014), so I decided to do it by my own as I need it for my web-server.
+The decision to do parser and external package follows the idea that it'll be more clear to divide web-server and http parser, but also to let other people use it in their projects if they need it.

 # Simple usage:
 This parser is inspired by LLHTTP, as I said before.
 So, you need to implement a protocol, which is a usual struct, but needs to implement such a methods: